-First Step– Anyone with a grievance or complaint may request an individual conference with the instructor or staff member to discuss the matter.
+First Step– Anyone with a grievance or complaint initiate a formal grievance by submitting a Formal Grievance Form.
+The first step is an individual conference with the instructor or staff member to discuss the matter.

 Second Step-If a satisfactory resolution to the problem is not reached, the aggrieved party should seek guidance from the Director.

 Third Step-If the grievance is not resolved within 5 days of the incident, the aggrieved party must present to the Director, in writing, all facts of the grievance.

 Within 48 hours, upon receipt of the written information, the Director will schedule a Grievance Committee hearing.
 The time of the meeting will be communicated in writing to all parties.
 The committee will consist of the Academic Dean and two staff or faculty members not involved with the incident in question.